The rise of Narendra Modi, a double-edged sword for BJP

 POWERING UP

-Gujarat voted in a staggered election on December 13 and December 17.
+Gujarat will vote in a staggered election on December 13 and December 17.
 A narrow victory for Modi, or a shock defeat, would probably scupper his chances of leading the BJP into 2014.
 But he is unlikely to lose.

 A poll published by India Today magazine in November showed the BJP was set to increase its share of the state legislature's 182 seats to 128 from the 117 it won five years ago.